Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{GB6 J1838$+$4802}

-No spectroscopic redshift measure is available for GB6 J1838$+$4802 but its redshift has been photometrically estimated at $z$ $\sim$ 0.3 from the detection of the host galaxy at magnitude R$_{\rm c}$=19.12 $\pm$ 0.05 in imaging observations \citep{Nil03}.
-This detection supports the possibility of measuring the redshift.
-However our observation of GB6 J1838$+$4802 resulted in a featureless spectrum (Fig. \ref{fig_spec2}, second row, right), despite its very high S/N ($\sim$ 250).
-We note that this non-detection may be due to the brightness of the source, at R$_{\rm c} \sim$ 15.8, the nuclear emission is about 3.3 magnitudes (about 20 times) stronger than the host emission.
-In a case like this one, the best option may be to trigger another spectroscopic observation during a minimum in the optical light curve.
+No spectroscopic redshift measure is available for GB6 J1838$+$4802, but its redshift has been photometrically estimated at $z$ $\sim$ 0.3 from the detection of the host galaxy at magnitude R$_{\rm c}$=19.12 $\pm$ 0.05 in imaging observations \citep{Nil03}.
+Even if the redshift estimates depend on assumed host galaxy properties, and are therefore by definition less accurate than spectroscopic measurements, the detection of the host galaxy supports the possibility of also measuring the redshift spectroscopically.
+However, our observation of GB6 J1838$+$4802 resulted in a featureless spectrum (Fig. \ref{fig_spec2}, second row, right), despite its very high S/N ($\sim$ 250).
+We note that this non-detection may be due to the brightness of the source; at R$_{\rm c} \sim$ 15.8 the nuclear emission is about 3.3 magnitudes (about 20 times) stronger than the host emission.
+In a case like this one the best option may be to trigger another spectroscopic observation during a minimum in the optical light curve.